Run a SQL UI Workflow

 - After SQL runs successfully for each environment in the pipeline is created, click Resolve issue, and the Issue is Done.

 Now you have completed the basic UI workflow in Bytebase.
-There is another more advanced workflow - version control workflow.
-If you want to try Database-as-Code - Run a Version Control Workflow (GitOps).
+There is another more advanced workflow - GitOps workflow.
+If you want to try Database-as-Code - Run a GitOps Workflow.